Bayer's Uranometria

 Classical Influence, Modern Data

-The al-Ṣūfī manuscripts, Kitāb ṣuwar al-kawākib al-thābita [Book of the Images of the Fixed Stars] (c.1000) by Persian astronomer ʿAbd al-Raḥmān ibn ʿUmar al-Ṣūfī, who was known in Europe as Azophi Arabus (903-986 BCE)
+![This is a page from Kitāb ṣuwar al-kawākib al-thābita [Book of the Images of the Fixed Stars] (c.1000).
+It was written by the Persian astronomer ʿAbd al-Raḥmān ibn ʿUmar al-Ṣūfī, known in Europe as Azophi Arabus (903-986 BCE).](https://cdn.sanity.io/images/foan2pfl/production/82d941bca08b71811260d5a49da748ecccf4db6e-2477x2745.jpg?w=3840&q=85&auto=format)

 The Northern Hemisphere

-The Ptolemaic constellations were: Andromeda, Aquarius, Aquila, Ara, Argo Navis, Aries, Auriga, Boötes, Cancer, Canis Major, Canis Minor, Capricornus, Cassiopeia, Centaurus, Cepheus, Cetus, Corona Australis, Corona Borealis, Corvus, Crater, Cygnus, Delphinus, Draco, Equus Minor, Eridanus, Gemini, Hercules, Hydra, Leo, Lepus, Libra, Lupus, Ophiuchus, Orion, Pegasus, Perseus, Piscis Austrinus, Sagittarius, Scorpius, Serpens, Taurus, Triangulum, Ursa Major, and Ursa Minor.
+The Ptolemaic constellations are: Andromeda, Aquarius, Aquila, Ara, Argo Navis, Aries, Auriga, Boötes, Cancer, Canis Major, Canis Minor, Capricornus, Cassiopeia, Centaurus, Cepheus, Cetus, Corona Australis, Corona Borealis, Corvus, Crater, Cygnus, Delphinus, Draco, Equus Minor, Eridanus, Gemini, Hercules, Hydra, Leo, Lepus, Libra, Lupus, Ophiuchus, Orion, Pegasus, Perseus, Piscis Austrinus, Sagittarius, Scorpius, Serpens, Taurus, Triangulum, Ursa Major, and Ursa Minor.

 The Southern Hemisphere